Rockstar San Diego: Development collaborations (2011–present)

 Beginning in 2011, Rockstar San Diego largely cooperated with other Rockstar Games studios.
 It played a supporting role (alongside Rockstar North and Rockstar Leeds) in the development of Team Bondi's 2011 game L.A.
 Noire.
 For 2012's Max Payne 3, Rockstar San Diego was part of Rockstar Studios, a collaborative effort of all Rockstar Games studios.
 To expand, the studio was hiring further employees by February 2012.
 Rockstar Games then paid $12.6 million in August 2014 to renew its lease on Rockstar San Diego's 52726 sqft of office space in the Faraday Corporate Center in Carlsbad for eight years.
 The studio collaborated with Rockstar North on Grand Theft Auto V, which was released in 2013.
 More recently, the company was one of eight studios that worked on Red Dead Redemption 2, which came out in 2018.
 The development of that game again faced allegations of labor issues.
 Some employees reported that they were ordered to work overtime, frequently doing 80-hour weeks.
-In July 2019, Martin left the company to join the Chinese conglomerate Tencent, opening the subsidiary studio Lightspeed LA the following year.
+In July 2019, Martin left the company, later joining the Chinese conglomerate Tencent and opening the subsidiary studio Lightspeed LA.
+In his place, Rockstar San Diego re-hired its former technical director Tom Shepherd in September 2019, after he had been with The Initiative for 14 months.
+He and the art director Joshua Bass were appointed the joint studio heads.
+In September 2021, Rockstar Games leased the entirety of the Pacific View Corporate Center in Carlsbad—82163 sqft—from Drawbridge Realty.